FangLee2003/Decentralized-Social-Network/README.md

 # Decentralized Social Network

-#### DSN store and encrypt data on the Solana blockchain to protect user privacy and avoid piracy.
+Recently, many user data leaks of large companies such as Uber, Facebook, Google, ... have shaken the whole world.
+In addition, content piracy is also a painful problem that causes a lot of damage both physically and mentally to content creators.

+So why don't you try DSN3?
+Storing and encrypting data completely on Solana Blockchain, the decentralized social network DSN3 will protect your privacy as well as sweat and tears in your content.

 ### Try it here: https://dsn3.netlify.app/